fdannemanndugick/fkdd-hugo-academic/content/publication/jasa_20/index.md

 ---
-title: 'Evaluating factors influencing infrasonic signal detection and automatic processing performance utilizing a regional network
+title: 'Evaluating the location capabilities of a regional infrasonic network in Utah, US, using both ray tracing-derived and empirical-derived celerity-range and backazimuth models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here